 The obvious camera to compare is this model's predecessor, the EOS R5.
 Is the R5 II worth the upgrade from the R5?

-Check out the R5 II vs. R5 specification comparison along with the visual comparison of these cameras.
+Check out the R5 II vs. R5 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R5 Mark II and the R5?
 Here are the R5 II's advantages: